 When I’ve finished composing a few lines, I lift them out (with care) and place them on a metal tray, called a ‘galley’.
 The galley is a little delivery platform for the new-born page; on it, the page can be locked into place so that the type doesn’t get all jumbled—or, as they say in the industry, so that it doesn’t get made into ‘printers’ pie’!
 It can be transported from one place to the next, or slipped into a cabinet called a galley rack and stored until it’s needed.

-If you’d like to see how everything comes together please watch the video on my Facebook page of me at work:
+If you’d like to see how everything comes together please watch the video I posted on July 1st (Composing a Page of Type) on my Facebook page: